BYU Cougars football statistical leaders

 The BYU Cougars football statistical leaders are individual statistical leaders of the BYU Cougars football program in various categories, including passing, rushing, receiving, total offense, all-purpose yardage, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Cougars represent Brigham Young University as an independent in NCAA Division I FBS through the 2022 season, after which BYU will join the Big 12 Conference.
+The Cougars represent Brigham Young University as a member of the NCAA Division I FBS Big 12 Conference.

 Although BYU began competing in intercollegiate football in 1922, these lists are dominated by more recent players for several reasons: